carlos-algms/docker-php-fpm-nginx/README.md

 ## How to use
 Nginx will serve everything under `/var/www/html`
-Just mound a volume under that folder
+Just mount a volume under that folder
 and, remap the PORTS as you wish:

 ```shell